inkyblackness/ss-specs/archives/mapInformation.md

     0x10  ridge se->nw
     0x11  ridge sw->ne

 All non-open tiles are given as low -> high.
-Valleys have 3 vertices higher and one lower (at floor level).
+Valleys have 3 vertexes higher and one lower (at floor level).
 Ridges have one vertex higher and the remaining three at floor level.
 The given direction is that between the one vertex and its opposite one.

 **Floor/Ceiling Info** (1 byte)

-    bits  0-4     Height (ceiling is units down) bits  5-6     Orientation
+    bits  0-4     Height (ceiling is units down) bits  5-6     Texture rotation.
+When viewed from above: 1: 90°, 2: 180°, 3: 270° - always clockwise
     bit   7       Hazard flag.
 Floor has biohazard, ceiling has radiation hazard.

+The exact behaviour for the hazard flags is determined by the [level variables](levelVariables.md).

 **Texture Info** (2 bytes)

 The texture info field contains information for the tile textures of the level.
-For real world, it contains index values into the texture list.
+For real world, it contains index values into the texture map (see next chunk below).
 Cyberspace levels specify the 'animation' type for floor and ceiling.

     Real World:
     bits  0-5     Wall texture